 Software development is tricky.
 It can be complex and insanely simple both at the same time.
 You can spend the majority of your time testing and re-testing the simplest elements within your software, and sometimes it can feel like you spend more time working on one particular area of your software than the entire software overall.

 This is where a PHP Framework like Laravel comes in.
-Laravel is essentially a collection of all of the little parts which would take you quite a while to develop yourself, such as Database Migrations or a Templating Engine.
-These aren’t small parts of a piece of software that would need creating.
-Laravel already has it.
+Laravel is essentially a collection of all of the little parts which would take you quite a while to develop yourself, such as Database Migrations, Routing, Error Handling or a Templating Engine.
+These aren’t small parts of a piece of software that would need creating and Laravel already has it.

 Typically you have to make a change, load the web application in your browser, check that the change worked, then make another change.
 With Test Driven Development (TDD) you do not have to do this, as you write tests which describe what you as a developer expect this piece of code to do, and then you write that piece of code to do that until it passes the test.